mhvwerts/pHfork/README.md

 ### Method 2

 An alternate method for determining the pH is to define a solution of chloride (Cl<sup>-</sup>) ions.
 HCl is typically considered a strong acid in aqueous solutions, because it is assumed that this molecule completely dissociates to equal amounts of H<sub>3</sub>O<sup>+</sup> and Cl<sup>-</sup>.
-Because *pHcalc* calculates the H<sub>3</sub>O<sup>+</sup> concentration internally, this species does not need to be included in the `System` call.
+Because *pHfork* calculates the H<sub>3</sub>O<sup>+</sup> concentration internally, this species does not need to be included in the `System` call.
 Instead, we can define Cl<sup>-</sup> as an instance of the `IonAq` object class.
 These objects are used to define aqueous ions that are assumed to not directly participate in Bronsted-Lowry acid/base equilibria; however, their presence in solution affects the overall charge balance of the solution.
 Printing this system before equilibration shows an equal concentration of "Chloride" and "H<sub>3</sub>O<sup>+</sup>" (1.000e-02).

 ``` python
 >>> cl = IonAq(charge=-1, conc=0.01, name='Chloride')